Information for New Zealanders living in Australia

 What has changed?

-Non-protected Special Category Visa-holders (SCVs) who have resided in Australia for at least the past four years can apply for citizenship from the 1 July 2023, without needing to apply for a permanent visa.
+Non-protected Special Category Visa-holders (SCVs) who have resided in Australia for at least the last four years can apply for citizenship from the 1 July 2023, without needing to apply for a permanent visa.

 From 1 July 2023 New Zealand citizens holding an SCV will be considered permanent residents for citizenship purposes.
 If their SCV was granted: